stellar-deprecated/docs/CONTRIBUTING.md

 * Create a GitHub issue for your contribution, assuming one does not already exist.
   * Clearly describe the issue including steps to reproduce if it is a bug.
 * Fork the repository on GitHub

+## Finding things to work on
+The first place to start is always looking over the current github issues for the project you are interested in contributing to.
+Issues marked with `help wanted` are usually pretty self contained and a good place to get started. stellar.org also uses these same github issues to keep track of what we are working on.
+If you see any issues that are assigned to a particular person or have the `in progress` label that means someone is currently working on that issue.
+The `orbit` label means we will likely be working on this issue in the next week or two.
+The `ready` label means that the issue is one we have prioritized and will be working on in our next orbit (stellar term for sprint) or two.

+Of course feel free to make your own issues if you think something needs to added or fixed.

 ## Making Changes